 We need to learn more about attachment and rumination.
 As Napoleon Hill once said,“thoughts are things.”

-This study was a notable contribution to science-based couples therapy and enhances our awareness of the power of thought.
+This study was an interesting contribution to science-based couples therapy because it enhances our awareness of the power of thought.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. using EFT, Gottman Method, and the Developmental Model.